Ideal free distribution: Experimental data not in support of IFD

 It is important to keep in mind that IFD does rely on the assumptions previously stated and that all of these qualities are probably not met in the wild.
 Some believe that tests of IFD are not executed properly and therefore yield results that appear to follow the prediction but in reality do not.
 This causes animal behaviorists to be split in opinions of whether IFD is a true phenomenon or not.

-In experiments that test the predictions of IFD, most often there tends to be more individuals in the least profitable patch and a shortage at the richest patch.
-This distribution is found across species of insects, fish and birds.
+In experiments that test the predictions of IFD, most often there tends to be proportionately more individuals in the least profitable patch and a shortage at the richest patch.
+A pattern also known as "resource dilution" in contra-distinction to the resource concentration hypothesis.
+This distribution (resource dilution) is found across species of insects, fish and birds.
 However, modifications to the original assumptions have been made and are implemented in experiments involving IFD.

 One experiment displayed this violation of IFD in stickleback fish.
 He saw that the actual observations and the ones stated by IFD were not congruent.
 More fish tended to disperse in the patch with less daphnia (the sought after food source) and the more abundant patch had a shortage of visitors.
 Cichlid fish also displayed the same subtle difference in predicted vs. actual dispersal numbers in relation to resources.

 Kennedy and Gray utilized the matching law in order to reanalyze IFD experiments.
 When psychologists perform tests of this law, they use more sensitive measures to account for deviation from strict matching relationships.
 Kennedy and Gray utilize this method to test the validity of previous IFD experiments.
 Using this analysis, they can account for under-matching when the distribution is less extreme than the resource rate.
 When one patch is seen to have more preference over another, bias in the resource ratio is taken into consideration.
 These two matching relationships are assessed by a regression of the log ratio of the numbers at each site against the log ratio of resources at the site.

 The results they found do not support IFD predictions and some take this outcome to mean that the current model is too simple.
 Animal behaviorists have proposed a modification to the model that denotes an ultimate outcome of a population always having more individuals on the least profitable site and less on the more resource abundant site.
 Knowledge of the competitive interactions, effects of travel between sites, number of animals in population, perceptual abilities of these animals, and the relative and absolute resource availability on each patch is required to accurately predict the distribution of a foraging population.